otammato/mongo_/README.md

 ## Summary
 This is a simple CRUD Node.JS app built with Express.

-## Running on EC2 and RDS MySQL instances
+## Running the app on AWS EC2 and RDS MySQL instances

 ### 1. Terraform template to create an EC2 + an AWS RDS instance